 Valuation of long-lived assets and intangible assets with finite useful life.
 We evaluate the recoverability of long-lived assets and intangible assets whenever events or changes in circumstances indicate the carrying value may not be recoverable.
 The carrying value of a long-lived asset is considered impaired when the sum of the anticipated undiscounted cash flows from such asset is separately identifiable and is less than the carrying value.
 If impairment occurs, a loss based on the excess of carrying value over the fair market value of the long-lived asset is recognized.
 Fair market value is determined by reference to quoted market prices, if available, or discounted cash flows, as appropriate.
 The impairment evaluations and the estimate of fair market value involve management estimates of assets' useful lives and future cash flows.
 Actual useful lives and cash flows could be different from those estimated by management.
 This could have a material effect on our operating results and financial condition.
-No impairment losses were recognized in 2014, 2015 and 2016.
+No impairment losses were recognized in 2015, 2016 and 2017.

 Impairment of long-term investments.
 We evaluate the recoverability of long-term investments whenever events or changes in circumstances indicate the carrying value may not be recoverable.
 Impairment charges are determined based on the difference between our carrying value and our proportionate ownership of the investee company's fair value at year end.
-In 2016, we recognized impairment losses less than US\$0.1 million in long term investments in Cashido Corp. as a result of recurring operating losses and reduced forecasts of the investee companies which indicated that our investments were not recoverable within a reasonable period of time.
+In 2016 and 2017, we recognized long term investments impairment of US\$13 thousand and US\$120 thousand, respectively, as a result of recurring operating losses and reduced forecasts of the investee companies which indicated that our investments were not recoverable within a reasonable period of time.